-Several of the world’s largest credit card issuers are stepping up to help ease the burden of debt for active military by offering protections that go significantly beyond the call of duty.
+While federal law guarantees some debt relief for soldiers, many top credit card issuers ease the burden of debt for active military by offering protections significantly beyond what the law requires.

 |Going above and beyond|

 |Several major U.S. banks extend the protections of the Servicemembers’ Civil Relief Act even further, including:|